 The first 72 hours following any disaster are the most critical, but it’s also during those intial hours that emergency services and personnel are stretched to the limit.
 With a system of carefully planned 72 Hour Kits, your family can be self-sufficient until help arrives.

-72 Hour Kits, or Bug Out Bags, are those handy-dandy, all-in-one grab bags that, theoretically, could keep you and your family in good shape during a three day emergency.
+A 72 Hour Kit is one of those handy-dandy, all-in-one grab bags that, theoretically, could keep you and your family in good shape during a three day emergency.
 How well they do their job depends on how well-equipped they are for your family’s particular needs.
+Why 3 days?
+Well, that’s about how long it usually takes for some other help to arrive or for the crisis to be over.
+Following a disaster, within 3 days you should be in alternative housing or back home.
+Churches and other non-profit groups spring into action quickly and within that amount of time can usually offer support, meals, temporary housing, clothing, etc.

 Think of your 72 Hour System as three layers that include kits for each individual, a kit of general items, and a vehicle kit.
 With these in place, you’ll be prepared for those first critical hours whenever and wherever they might occur.